iamtimsmith/iamtimsmith-com/content/posts/avoiding-burnout-as-a-developer.md

 ---
 title: Avoiding Burn Out as a Web Developer
-date: '2019-05-28T05:00:00.000Z'
+date: "2019-05-28T05:00:00.000Z"
-seoDescription: As a web developer, burn out is a very real concern.
+excerpt: As a web developer, burn out is a very real concern.
 It's something that isn't talked about much, so today I'll talk about my experience and how to avoid it.
 published: true
 ---